something we talk about every day here” said Managing Director John D’Angelillo

 was concluded with a tour of the shop floor, allowing Lord Whitby to get a

-first-hand look at the technologies Bauromat provides.
+a first-hand look at the technologies Bauromat provides.
 Together with Bauromat’s

 Technical Director Paul Tilley, Sales Director Jason Aulton and Operations